The CVN-300 from Cecilio is by far the lowest priced violin we reviewed. As such it is also the lowest quality model.

 In addition to reliability and a low price, you also get quite a few extras with your purchase.
 We’ve already listed them above, but you get a case, two bows, strings, a tuner, a lesson book, rosin, a shoulder rest and a spare bridge.
 Cecilio also gives you a 1 year warranty.

 The CVN-300 has a number of disadvantages that all have to do with saving costs.
 Most come down to cheap construction and cheap components.
+Even a quick inspections reveals signs of a cheap violin.

 The largest issue are pegs and the holes for the pegs.
 They are not tapered, but simply drilled straight through.
 Because of this, the pegs do not stay in place, meaning you will need to re-tune your instrument every few days, and perhaps even every day.